samibenameur/jam-py-v7/README.md

 Jam.py is powerful Web Application Builder for managing data effortlessly.
 All batteries included.
 Plus, it is event driven!
 What is EDA:

 "An event-driven framework, also known as event-driven architecture (EDA), is a design pattern where software components communicate and react to changes in state or events."
-Everyhing in Jam.py can be an event.
+Everything in Jam.py can be an event.
 Like a mouse click, or pressing CRTL+Ins, CTRL+Del or whatever is defined by you.

-Another major difference from other products is that the entire application is contained within a **single SQLite3 file**.
+Major difference from other products is that the entire application is contained within a **single SQLite3 file**.
 And it can be **encrypted**!

 Another key distinction is the ability to run **any Python procedure directly within the Application Builder** - including popular libraries like Matplotlib, Pandas, and NumPy - with the results displayed in the browser.
 Python procedure can run **synchronously** or **asynchronously** on the server.
 There's no need to access the console to review logs anymore, the **server sends results** to the browser!

-More over, using **Import tables** feature from any supported database is providig instant data access!
+More over, using **Import tables** feature from any supported database is providing instant data access!
 There's no need to code anything and **authentication is one click away**!

 Hope this sparked some interest!
 Thank you.